dgerabagi/data-curation-environment/flattened_repo.md

 ## [0.1.1] - Q3 2025

 ### Added
 - **Git-Integrated Testing:** Added "Baseline (Commit)" and "Restore Baseline" buttons to the PCPP for a rapid test-and-revert workflow.
-The restore logic now correctly handles newly created files.
 - **Undo/Redo for File Operations:** Implemented `Ctrl+Z` and `Ctrl+Y` in the File Tree View to undo/redo file moves.
 - **Settings & Help Panel:** Added a `?` icon to the PCPP that opens this panel, containing the changelog and README.
 - **Tab Persistence:** The active response tab in the PCPP is now saved and restored across sessions.

 ### Fixed
 - **Command Registration:** Fixed a critical activation error caused by a command being registered twice.
-- **Exclusion List:** `tsconfig.tsbuildinfo` is now correctly excluded from the flattened context.
+- **Exclusion List:** `tsconfig.tsbuildinfo` and `dist` directories are now correctly excluded from selection and the flattened context.
 </file_artifact>

 <file path="src/client/views/settings.view/index.ts">